 Rebuilding entire roof assembly

 If the project scope is only to add a new ENERGY STAR® material as the new surface layer, then the R-value used for the baseline condition is used for the high-efficiency condition.
 If the project scope is to add insulation and an ENERGY STAR® material as the new surface layer, then the R-value of the additional insulation is added to the R-value used for the baseline condition.
-If the entire roof assembly is rebuilt, then the R-value for each layer of the new roof construction is summed to get a total new R-value.8383
+If the entire roof assembly is rebuilt, then the R-value for each layer of the new roof construction is summed to get a total new R-value.

+The measure requires installation of roof products that have been rated by the CRRC and demonstrate compliance with ENERGY STAR® certified roof product performance specifications for the relevant roof application.
+Initial and 3-year reflectance ratings must meet or exceed the minimum thresholds specified in Table 83.

+Table 83.
+Cool Roofs – ENERGY STAR® Specification